VanshikaBhalla/groceryDeliveryAPI/README.md

 The application has been successfully deployed online using Render.
 It integrates the Razorpay Payment Gateway with Test Mode API keys, providing a seamless payment experience.
 Check it out [here](https://grocerydeliveryapi.onrender.com)

+## Drawbacks and Challenges

+While developing the on-demand grocery delivery service, I encountered several challenges, including:

+- **User Experience:** Feedback indicated that the user interface could be more intuitive, prompting future iterations for improvement.
+- **Payment Gateway Integration:** Encountered difficulties with API integration and testing, which required additional time and troubleshooting.

+These challenges have provided valuable lessons, and I look forward to addressing them in future projects.

 ## Acknowledgements

 This project has been both challenging and rewarding, and I am grateful for the opportunity to enhance my skills.